 I am a political theorist.
+Starting fall 2017, I will be an assistant professor in political science at ITAM, in Mexico City.
 My research explores questions that lie at the intersection of theories of power, law, and moral psychology as they appear in modern and contemporary political thought.
 I am particularly interested in the ways in which our subjectivity—both individual and collective—is shaped by language, prejudice, and intuition in different social, political and legal circumstances.

 My current work focuses mainly on the contributions of French and German philosophy of the 19th and 20th centuries to theories of individuality, freedom, and authority, within the tradition of political thought.
 Additionally, I am working on a series of projects that examine the role of charismatic authority and emotions in politics and in legal interpretation.
 There, I study the role of rhetoric and judgment in liberal democracies, and connect those reflections with questions about civic education and populism.